 R2 – 105 (can be made shorter or longer): 1 linked dc in each st, turn

-After you finish your long rectangle, fold over the ends to create pockets (you can also just have one side have pockets).
-Sew the sides together using the mattress stitch.
-Then sew a running stitch to create actual pockets.
+After you finish your long rectangle, fold over the ends to create pockets on your crochet armchair caddy (you can also just have one side have pockets).
+Firstly, sew the sides together using the mattress stitch.
+Secondly, sew a running stitch to create actual pockets.
 I have made this Armchair caddy with one running stitch in the middle.

 The other side has 2 running stitch lines to create 3 pockets.
 But you could add more pockets by sewing more “lines” to divide up the large pockets on either side.